SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Reuse/Reuse.md

 ```

-Now we suggest to use the Spec20 way because it will give to your presenters a consistency with the core presenters of Spec
+Now we suggest using the Spec20 way because it will give your presenters consistency with the core presenters of Spec
 and it will make them easier to collaborate.

 ### Conclusion

-In this chapter we have discussed a key point of Spec: the ability to seamlessly reuse existing UIs as widgets.
+In this chapter, we have discussed a key point of Spec: the ability to seamlessly reuse existing UIs as widgets.
 This ability comes with no significant cost to the creator of a UI.
-The only thing that needs to be taken into account is how a UI can \(or should\) be customized.
+The only thing that needs to be taken into account is how a UI can (or should) be customized.

 The reuse of complex widgets at no significant cost was a key design goal of Spec because it is an important productivity boost for the writing process of UIs.
 The boost firstly comes from being able to reuse existing nontrivial widgets, and secondly because it allows you to structure your UI in coherent and more easily manageable sub-parts with clear interfaces.
 We therefore encourage you to think of your UI as a composition of such sub-parts and construct it modularly, to yield greater productivity.